circlefin/solana-cctp-contracts/README.md

 ## Developer Documentation

-To learn more about how to integrate with CCTP, please see our developer documentation [here](https://developers.circle.com/stablecoins/docs/cctp-getting-started).
+To learn more about how to integrate with CCTP, please see our developer documentation: <https://developers.circle.com/stablecoins/docs/cctp-getting-started>.

+Please see the [examples directory](examples/) for example scripts interacting with CCTP.

 ## run.sh Script Commands